getpatchwork/patchwork/docs/deployment/installation.rst

 Static Files
 ^^^^^^^^^^^^

-While we have not yet configured our proxy server, we do need to configure the location that these files will be stored in.
-We will install these under `/var/www/patchwork`, though this is only a suggestion and can be changed.
+While we have not yet configured our proxy server, we need to configure the location that these files will be stored in.
+We will install these under ``/var/www/patchwork``, though this is only a suggestion and can be changed.

 .. code-block:: shell

-   $ mkdir /var/www/patchwork
+   $ sudo mkdir -p /var/www/patchwork

-You can configure this by setting the `STATIC_ROOT` variable.
+You can configure this by overriding the ``STATIC_ROOT`` variable with the
+below:

 .. code-block:: shell